Convert Calories (4 °C) to Calorie (Thermochemical) (cal (4) to cal (th))

 How do you convert cal (4) to cal (th) formula?

-The main formula to convert cal (4) to cal (th) is to multiply cal (4) value by 1.004780115.
+The main formula for the conversion of the cal (4) value to cal (th) amount is to multiply the cal (4) value by 1.004780115.

 There are 1.004780115 Calorie (Thermochemical) in 1 Calories (4 °C).To convert from Calories (4 °C) to Calorie (Thermochemical), multiply your figure by 1.004780115 (or divide by 0.99524262607).